Sven (Frozen): Frozen

 Sven is a non-speaking reindeer, who has been a companion to Kristoff since they were young.
 Kristoff understands what Sven communicates through his facial expressions and movements, and he sometimes voices Sven's thoughts.
 The two of them work together harvesting ice at the beginning of the film, with Sven pulling the sled that carries the ice.
 Following this, they meet several trolls that are disguised as rocks, and a female troll adopts Sven and Kristoff.
 Years later, the two of them travel together to the kingdom of Arendelle on the coronation day of princess Elsa.
 In the forest near Arendelle, they subsequently meet princess Anna, Elsa's estranged sister, who asks them to take her to the North Mountain — Elsa's location after fleeing from the kingdom because of unwillingly placing it under an everlasting winter.
 On their way, Sven and Kristoff lose their sled after being chased by wolves, but Sven convinces Kristoff to continue helping Anna nonetheless.
-Later, they meet a talking snowman created by Elsa, Olaf, who offers to guide them.
+Later, they meet Olaf, a talking snowman created by Elsa, who offers to guide them.
 Sven alongside the others manages to help Anna reach Elsa's newly created ice castle, but after Elsa casts ice magic on her, the group brings Anna back to Arendelle.
 Soon after they leave Anna in her maids' care, Sven shows his intention to return along with Kristoff to her, and they immediately start heading toward Arendelle once they realize Anna is in danger on account of a snowstorm that is forming.
 On the frozen fjord near Arendelle, Sven then saves Kristoff from falling into the icy water.
 Because of their actions throughout the story, Sven and the others help overcome Hans, the evil acting leader of Arendelle, and contribute to Anna's permanent reunion with Elsa and to Elsa being able to bring summer back in the end.
 As a result, Elsa awards a medal to Sven, and Anna offers him and Kristoff a new sled.

 Frozen Fever

 In the short film Frozen Fever (2015), Sven contributes to the arrangements for Anna's birthday party, but he falls asleep along with Kristoff and Olaf in the meantime.
 They wake up because of several small living snowmen, who have been created by Elsa's sneezes and who wish to reach Anna's birthday cake.
 Trying to stop them, Kristoff accidentally spills a drink over Sven and himself.
-While running after the snowmen in an attempt to catch them, Sven ends up with his tongue stuck to an icy poll.
+While running after the snowmen in an attempt to catch them, Sven ends up with his tongue stuck to an icy pole.
 Later, Kristoff climbs on top of Sven and holds the birthday cake in order to present it in this manner to Anna.
 After Anna and Elsa arrive at the kingdom's gates, Sven slices the birthday cake with the help of his antlers.
 Eventually, Sven brings the snowmen to Elsa's ice castle alongside Kristoff and Olaf.